-Woman sparks debate for walking out on date who did not want to pay $3 for cheese
+Woman sparks debate with fake story about date who didn’t want to pay $3 for cheese

 “And he’s like, ‘Oh my God, you have to pay extra for everything these days,’ and I’m like, ‘Yeah.
 It’s New York City.’”

-As they ate their food, Ms Dafna said she left for the washroom and paid for the meal at the counter.
+As they ate their food, Diamant said she left for the washroom and paid for the meal at the counter.

 “I just paid and walked out of the restaurant,” she said.